 Other Employee Retention Tax Credit Updates for 2021

 In addition to the recovery startup provision, there are other changes to the ERTC in the third and fourth quarters that businesses should know about.

 For businesses severely affected by COVID-19, there is more relief by way of the ERTC for the third and fourth quarters.
 During this timeframe, businesses can claim all eligible wages against the ERTC – if they can show a 90 percent revenue decline compared to the same period in 2019.

 Also, the IRS clarified in August 2021 that an employee’s work status doesn’t matter when calculating qualifying wages.
 An employee can be part-time or full-time, in other words.

 There are other updates to the ERTC, such as the gross receipt exclusion procedure for employers also using other forms of COVID-19 funding.

 There may be more changes to the employee retention tax credit.
 The infrastructure bill, which passed the Senate in early August and will be up for a House vote soon, could end the popular program early.
 The Senate proposed ending it after the third quarter and using the remaining unspent funds to pay for the infrastructure bill.
 It is expected that fourth quarter ERTC totals would be around $51 billion.

 Time will tell and it’s possible that the final infrastructure bill will differ at least slightly from the Senate version.
 PBMares clients that plan to claim the ERTC under the recovery startup provision in the third quarter should include the tax credit on their third quarter payroll tax return (Form 941) to avoid a refund delay.
 Now is the time to allocate the credit to eligible wages and start preparing the tax documents.
-For questions, contact Tax Partner Charles Dean Smith, Jr., or Tax Supervisor John Given in our New Bern, North Carolina office.
+For questions, contact Tax Partner Charles Dean Smith, Jr., in our New Bern, North Carolina office.